cram-connect/cram-connect.github.io/index.md

 ![](images/M1/landing.jpg)

 ### Sign in
-The user can login in to manage their account and interact with the Cram Connect community.
-If the user does not have an account, they can opt to register for an account with.
+The user can log in to manage their account and interact with the Cram Connect community.
+If the user does not have an account, they can opt to register for an account with the Register Now button.
 ![](images/M2/signin.JPG)

 ### Register